The Challenge

 Anemia quietly robs pregnant women of their strength.
 It makes even simple tasks exhausting and puts both mother and baby at risk.
 Babies are more likely to be born too small, too early, or with lifelong health complications.

-Pregnant Women Affected by Anemia Globally
+Pregnant Women Affected by Anemia in Nigeria

 20%